Epsilon Theorems in Intermediate Logics: Critical Formulas and Quantifier Shifts

 \section{Critical Formulas and Quantifier Shifts}

 We will show later (Theorem~\ref{thm:conservative}) that any \et-calculus for an intermediate logic~$\Lo$ is conservative over~$\Lo$.
-It is well-known that \et-calculus over intuitionistic logic is not conservative over intuitionistic predicate logic.
-Classical \eps-calculus, however, is conservative over classical logic.
-That is the content of the \emph{second \eps-theorem}, which says that for any formula~$A$ not containing \eps-terms but possibly containing quantifiers, if $A^\et$ is provable in the classical \eps-calculus, then $A$ is already provable in the predicate calculus.
-We'll show now that for any intermediate logic $\pl{\Lo}$, the \et-translations of all classically valid quantifier shift principles are provable from critical formulas.
+It is well-known that the \et-calculus over intuitionistic logic is not conservative over intuitionistic \emph{predicate} logic.
+We'll show now specifically that for any intermediate logic $\pl{\Lo}$, the \et-translations of all classically valid quantifier shift principles are provable from critical formulas.

 Quantifier shift formulas divide into two kinds.
-On the one hand, we have those conditionals that yield an outside existential quantifier or an inside universal quantifier in the consequent of the conditional.
-Their \et-translations are critical formulas, and hence provable in $\etl{\pl{\Lo}}$ (see Table~\ref{qstable}).

-The other formulas are provable from critical formulas together with some propositional principles, all of which are intuitionistically provable and hence provable in all intermediate logics.
+On the one hand, we have conditionals the \et-translations of which are critical formulas, and are therefore provable in $\etl{\pl{\Lo}}$ (see Table~\ref{qstable}).
+On the other hand, we have formulas provable from critical formulas together with some propositional principles, all of which are intuitionistically valid and hence provable in all intermediate logics.
 For instance, to obtain the \et-translation of

 take $A_1 = A(\mtau xA(x))$ and $A_2 = A(\mtau x{(A(x) \lor B)})$.
 Then $A_1 \lif A_2$ is a critical formula, viz.,

 Apply modus ponens to it and the principle

 This same pattern works in all cases, the required critical formulas $A_1 \lif A_2$ and propositional principles are given in Table~\ref{qsproof}.